IAE Lyon: The ‘Manufacture des Tabacs’ complex

 Since 2000, all of the IAE Lyon activities, except the EUGINOV organisation, are located at the ‘Manufacture des Tabacs’ complex.

 To face the soaring consumption of tobacco at the start of the 20th century, the French government decided to build a new plant in Lyon on a 25,000m² site of a fortification bought from the army.
 Started in 1912, the construction was interrupted by the First World War.
 Construction resumed in 1920 and was definitively finished in 1932.
 At this time 2,000 employees produced up to 30 million cigarettes on a daily basis.
 In 1987, the production was stopped and in July 1990 the Urban Community of Lyon bought the site for thirty-five million French franc on behalf of the Jean Moulin University Lyon 3.

 The redevelopment of the old building was divided into 6 stages.
 The first stage was finished in 1993, however, it took 13 years to complete the whole project.
 At the end of 2004, the building surface available was 55,104 m^{2}, with an added underground car park of 6,603 m^{2}; a total of 61,707 m^{2}.

-This functional site illustrates the successful redevelopment of an industrial building into a modern tertiary education complex where the latest technologies are respectful of the historical past.
+The site is an industrial redevelopment that houses the university's management programs and facilities.
 This achievement is reflected in the recognition by the French Minister of Culture of the ‘Manufacture des Tabacs’ complex as a “Patrimoine du XXème siècle”.

-The main reception desk for the university is located in the south courtyard of the complex, however the IAE welcome desk is located on the ground floor of the north building of the complex, close to the “cours Albert Thomas” street.